sitchlerj/gainesvilleteam3/README.md

 Details for ii) R Scripts
 ---------------------------------------
 Includes the R-code to run Bonferroni tests for significant differences, ANOVA, and a logistic regression.
-*Description:  These files have the codes to our current exploratory data analyses, finding significant differences between tracts using a Bonferroni method.
+These files have the codes to our current exploratory data analyses, finding significant differences between tracts using a Bonferroni method.
 This is currently in progress, and we will update this file to provide the most accurate analyses it has completed.

 *Format(s): .Rmd

 Details for iii) Python Scripts
 ---------------------------------------
 Includes the Python code to replicate the maps of Gainesville.

-Format(s): .ipynb
+*Format(s): .ipynb

 Details for iv) HTML Scripts (Maps)
 ---------------------------------------
 The Python code outputs HTML maps.

-Format(s): .html
+*Format(s): .html

 Details for v) Geographical Files
 ---------------------------------------
-*Description: These files include data for the map to have features such as locations (for libraries), Gainesville city borders, Census Tract borders, ZIP Code Tabulation Areas, RTS bus routes, and RTS bus stops.
+These files include data for the map to have features such as locations (for libraries), Gainesville city borders, Census Tract borders, ZIP Code Tabulation Areas, RTS bus routes, and RTS bus stops.

 *Format(s): .csv, .cpg, .dbf, .prj, .sbn, .sbx, .shp, shp.xml, .shx